Best AI PR Agencies for Fintech in 2026: Ranked by Placements, Not Promises

 Bospar has been named one of Fortune's Most Innovative Companies and runs a practice that explicitly includes AEO (answer engine optimization) and GEO alongside traditional PR.
 For fintech companies, the combination of aggressive media pitching and answer-engine awareness makes Bospar a credible option.
 The agency has documented results doubling TV interviews and quadrupling podcast features for clients.

-The "politely pushy" positioning translates to a pitching style that prioritizes coverage velocity.
-For fintech companies in growth phases that need to establish category presence quickly, that velocity can be valuable.
+The "politely pushy" positioning translates to pitching velocity that prioritizes coverage speed.
+For fintech companies building category presence quickly, that velocity is valuable.
 For companies where regulatory sensitivity requires more deliberate narrative management, the aggressive pace can create risk.

 Best for: Growth-stage fintech companies looking to build category presence quickly with AI-visible placements and minimal bureaucratic friction.

 Finn Partners specializes in complex, regulated technology narratives.
-Their documented case work includes a campaign for RealNetworks' facial recognition system for K-12 schools that delivered 272 total media placements, including 25 feature articles, with coverage in The Wall Street Journal, NBC Nightly News, and CNET.
+Their documented case work includes the RealNetworks facial recognition campaign that delivered 272 total media placements, including 25 feature articles, with coverage in The Wall Street Journal, NBC Nightly News, and CNET.
 For fintech companies launching into regulated markets or managing communications around regulatory reviews, Finn's compliance-aware methodology is a genuine differentiator.

-The agency runs a technology and financial services practice with teams experienced in translating technical capabilities into narratives that work with both press and regulatory audiences.
+Finn runs technology and financial services teams experienced in translating technical capabilities into narratives that work with both press and regulatory audiences.
 That dual audience fluency is rare for fintech companies where a single story must simultaneously reassure compliance reviewers and engage technology buyers.

-Best for: Fintech companies in regulated markets (lending, insurance, securities) where communications must work with regulatory audiences alongside traditional press and market stakeholders.
+Best for: Fintech companies in regulated markets (lending, insurance, securities) where communications must serve regulatory audiences alongside traditional press and market stakeholders.

-The distinction matters enough to be explicit.
-Traditional PR measures success by coverage volume, audience reach, and share of voice.
-Those metrics describe how many humans saw the story.
-AI-visible PR measures success by whether a placement lands in publications that AI engines index, trust, and cite when answering queries about your category.
+Traditional PR measures success by coverage volume and audience reach.
+AI-visible PR measures success by whether a placement lands in publications that AI engines index, trust, and cite when answering queries about the fintech category.
+The distinction has direct revenue consequences for fintech companies.

-The Muck Rack Generative Pulse study, which analyzed earned media patterns across AI citation behavior, found that 82% of all links cited by AI engines are earned media, with 95% being non-paid.
-Press releases, despite growing 5x in volume, still account for only 1% of AI citations.
+The Muck Rack Generative Pulse study found that 82% of all links cited by AI engines are earned media, with 95% being non-paid.
+Press releases, despite growing 5x in volume, account for only 1% of AI citations.
 The top AI-cited outlets were Reuters, Financial Times, Forbes, Axios, and Time.

-For fintech companies, a placement in a high-authority financial press outlet is worth significantly more in AI search terms than many placements in smaller industry publications, even if the smaller publications have comparable human readership.
-The Signal Genesys LLM citation study, which analyzed 179.5 million citation records across 6.1 million unique domains and 6 LLM platforms, found that 88.4% of domains have citation coverage — but citation volume concentrates heavily in a small number of high-authority publications.
+For fintech companies, a placement in a high-authority financial press outlet is worth significantly more in AI search terms than many placements in smaller industry publications, even when the smaller publications have comparable human readership.
+The Signal Genesys LLM citation study, which analyzed 179.5 million citation records across 6.1 million unique domains and 6 LLM platforms, found that citation volume concentrates heavily in a small number of high-authority publications.

 | Metric | Traditional PR | AI-visible PR |